Nina-Hyn/Nina-Hyn/README.md

 ## Research Interests

-My current interests include **trustworthy AI** and **multimodal agent systems**.
+My current interests include **trustworthy AI** and **multimodal agent system**.
 Recently, I have also been exploring **embodied intelligence**.
 Welcome to reach out for potential discussions and research collaborations.

 <p align="center">